-These pages contain an explanation of how we identify risks to our regulatory objectives in order to prioritise our work, our assessment of the most significant risk themes for 2019, information about the strategy we are pursuing between 2019 and 2022, our organisational values, and our Business Plan for 2019-20.
+These pages contain an explanation of how we identify risks to our regulatory objectives in order to prioritise our work, our assessment of the most significant risk themes for 2019, information about the strategy we are pursuing between 2019 and 2022, our organisational values, and our annual Business Plans.
 This section also contains information about our governance structures, including information about our Board, and more detail about how we make some of our regulatory decisions.

 We have robust governance in place to oversee our work, led by our Board.
-The Bar Standards Board is made up of up to 15 people, a combination of lay people (non-barristers) and barristers.
+The Bar Standards Board is made up of a combination of lay people (non-barristers) and barristers.
 It has a lay majority.

 You can read more about our governance, our Board, our staff and our work with other legal regulators in the dedicated section about our governance.